 Book 3 tackles a wide range of new legal provisions regarding co-ownership, building rights, long-term lease rights, easements, etc.

 This newsflash contains general guidance on the New Property Law and draws on some of its key points.
-It kicks off of a series of four specific articles that will be posted on our site before the end of the year:
+It kicks off of a series of four specific articles that will be posted on our site :

 1. General purpose

 Book 3 was written for the following purposes:

 - to integrate: until now property law was contained in the old Civil Code of 1804 under several rigid and outdated provisions (i) the law on long-term leases, (ii) the law on building rights, (iii) the law on mortgages and (iv) the Rural Code (jointly referred to as the ‘Old Property Law’).
 Book 3 condenses these provisions into a single code and groups similar topics like neighbourhood disturbances, joint ownership and easements together under the single title ‘neighbours’ relations’;